Cuajimalpa: History

 Prior to the 1950s, urbanization of the area was limited because of its terrain.
 In the mid 20th century, the industrialization of the Valley of Mexico began to reach the borough of Cuajimalpa.
 The population of the area increased over 900% from 1950 to 1980, with the highest rate of growth in the 1970s.
 New residential construction fueled the growth, covering former forest and agricultural areas especially in areas such as San Lorenzo Acopilco, Las Lajas, La Pila, Las Maromas, Xalpa, Cola de Pato, Atliburros, Cruz Blanca, Moneruco, Chancocoyotl, Teopazulco, Tlapeaca, Texcalco and Pito Real.
 These include large residential subdivisions such as El Contadero and Lomas de Vista Hermosa, as well as unregulated settlements on the sides of hills and small canyons.
 The pace of growth remained high in the 1980s, in part due to the 1985 earthquake, which prompted many to move away from the soft soils of the city center into the more solid rock of the west and south of the valley.
 However, the rapid development began to cause environmental problems, including the building over former pit mines which had later been used as landfills.
 In the 1990s, efforts were begun to regulate growth and protect natural areas.
 Much of the territory has been urbanized and contains some of the city's most expensive residential and commercial real estate, with newer developments for upper classes pushing out lower income groups.

 In the 1990s and 2000s there were changes in the borough's borders due to the settlements of disputes between the Federal District and the State of Mexico.

-Geography and environment
+Geography

 The Cuajimalpa borough is located on the west side of the Federal District of Mexico City.
 To the west of it are the municipalities of Ocoyoacac and Huixquilucan de Degollado in the State of Mexico.
 It also borders the boroughs of Miguel Hidalgo, Alvaro Obregon and Magdalena Contreras in the Federal District.
 The borough covers an area of 8,905 hectares, just over five percent of the total of the Federal District.